 If you have just purchased a business and employees from this business under the previous owner have decided to stay on with you, you might have obligations to provide these employees with certain leave entitlements.
 You should be aware of any such entitlements since they must be granted to employees under Australian law.
 Also, these employees may be very loyal to the business, which is why they have decided to stay on despite the change in ownership.
 To encourage their loyalty to the business it is a good idea to ensure that you grant them the benefits that they are entitled to.

 Long Service Leave

 Under the Long Service Leave Act, an employee who has completed at least 10 years of service is entitled to 2 months (8.67 weeks) paid long service leave.
 This entitlement applies to most full-time, part-time or casual employees in NSW.
 The rate that must be paid for this leave period should be the weekly wage that the employees earn on an ordinary basis.
-For every 5 years after the initial 10 years of service NSW employees are also entitled to 1 month of long service leave.
+For every five years after the initial 10 years of service NSW employees are also entitled to one month of long service leave.

 This means that when calculating the long service leave entitlements of your employees, you need to calculate the entire duration of their employment up to and including the day that you purchased the business.

-First you must find out how many weeks allowance you must adjust.
+First, you must find out how many weeks allowance you must adjust.
 This is done by:

 - calculating the years that they have been employed by the business exactly (including decimals).
 The duration of employment will be from the day that they began working with the business up until and including the day that you officially purchased the business.